JBShady/COD5-Remastered/README.md

 * Added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut)
 * Added missing taunt animations that were only into future maps
 * Added the Nacht original "sprint" crawler animation to bridge the transition between the first two maps because they feel similar, but it remains cut on Der Riese
+* All future German-style melee animations have been added, but rebalanced for this map specifically to account for the close quarters map design and adjustments to the previously overpowered DLC1-2 Jugger-nog (approximately 40% of the time zombies do fast-hits instead of 50%)
-* Added a cut extra "super sprinter" that can rarely spawn (1/15 odds) starting on round 15, toggleable under "Enemy Intensity" in Game Options.
+* Added a cut extra "super sprinter" that can rarely spawn (1-2 per horde odds) starting on round 15, toggleable under "Enemy Intensity" in Game Options.
 Note that disabling this is considered a cheat and high round records will not save
 * Added easter egg scripted dialogue for Player 4
 * Added easter egg PA system music that can play after using the traps too much